Export variants of Soviet military equipment: Aircraft

 Monkey-model aircraft were downgraded in a manner similar to that of tanks.
-The MiG-23 MS 'Flogger-E', for example, was an export variant the original MiG 23 developed because the MiG 23 was considered too advanced to be exported to Third World countries.
-The 'Flogger-E' lacked the most advanced features of the original.
+The MiG-23MS "Flogger-E", for example, was an export variant the original MiG-23 developed because the MiG-23 was considered too advanced to be exported to Third World countries.
+The MiG-23MS lacked the most advanced features of the original.
 Infra-red search and track and beyond visual range missile capabilities were removed and its avionics suite was very basic.
 This variant was widely sold during the 1970s to Soviet allies in the Middle East.

 Effectiveness of monkey models

 It is claimed by some that most Soviet-designed tanks and aircraft engaged by western forces during the last decades were allegedly monkey models, and that this must be kept in mind when trying to assess the capabilities of real Soviet-era equipment versus those of contemporary western designs.
 An alleged example of this is the dismal performance of Iraqi T-72 models during the 1991 Gulf War and the 2003 invasion of Iraq.

 In each conflict, Iraqi T-72s failed to destroy a single M1 Abrams tank, even after scoring direct hits.
 On the other hand, a publication from the early 80s claims that the 125 mm 2A46 gun "will penetrate the armor of any current or future NATO tank at ranges greater than 2,000 meters."
 A decade later, Robert H. Scales insisted that the 125mm gun "could penetrate the Abrams (frontal armor) at 1,000 meters," provided it was using modern ammunition.
-The performance discrepancy can be explained by the fact that the Iraqi's used substandard ammunition for their guns, while operating a mix of monkey models and their own locally produced variant, the Lion of Babylon.
+The performance discrepancy can be explained by the fact that the Iraqis used substandard ammunition for their guns, while operating a mix of monkey models and their own locally produced variant, the Lion of Babylon.